ibm-cloud-docs/discovery/information-security.md

 ## Labeling and deleting data in {{site.data.keyword.discoveryshort}}
 {: #gdpr-discovery}

-The {{site.data.keyword.discoveryshort}} service includes an API to label data per call.
+{{site.data.keyword.discoveryshort}} includes an API to label data per call.

 With this API you can: